40%

 Alert Cards & Routed Actions

-Alerts are designed to be scannable (severity + short description) and actionable (clear next step), so staff can triage quickly without opening multiple pages.
+Alerts are designed to be scannable (severity + short description) and actionable (clear next step), with routing logic that ensures each item reaches the correct owner.
+This reduces triage time and eliminates ambiguity about what needs to happen next.

 Button System: Variants & States